AI actors generator: realistic actors for video at scale

 Simple clips render in minutes.
 Batch jobs for large catalogues run in parallel so teams can produce hundreds of assets efficiently.

-No. HeyGen runs in the cloud, giving you access to AI-generated content wherever you are.
-All you need is a browser to script, preview, edit and export videos.
+No. HeyGen runs in the cloud, giving you access to AI-generated content anywhere.
+All you need is a browser to script, preview, edit, and export videos.

 You retain ownership of the videos and assets you create.
 HeyGen provides the licence to use generated outputs commercially based on your plan.